liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 2.3.50 (2023//) =
 * Remove polylang language from the special events page if set, so the language choosen is taken for that page
+* Translate full name if it contains language tags

 = 2.3.49 (2023/02/05) =
 * "groups" is a reserved keyword in some mysql versions, so avoid using that as a table alias